1234renuka/varunamarine/README.md

 Sail beyond regulations — with structure, precision, and innovation.

-🛞 FuelEU Maritime Compliance Suite — where Clean Architecture meets the open sea.
+🛞 FuelEU Maritime Compliance Suite — Where Clean Architecture meets the open sea.